-GOVERNOR’S OFFICE NEWS RELEASE: Kona International Airport to resume international flightsPosted on Dec 1, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Kona International Airport to resume international flightsPosted on Dec 1, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Y. Ige and the United States Customs and Border Protection announced the re-establishment of a Federal Inspection Service (FIS) facility at the Kona International Airport at Keahole (KOA).
 The inaugural international flight from Kona to Tokyo, Japan is scheduled to depart on Dec.
 20, 2016.
 The flight from Tokyo to Kona is scheduled to arrive at the Kona International Airport on Dec.
 21, 2016.

 “The resumption of international flights to Kona will have a wide-ranging positive impact on Hawai‘i Island and the state as a whole by boosting tourism spending, creating jobs and generating millions of dollars for our economy,” said Gov. David Y. Ige.
 “I especially thank our partners at U.S. Customs and Border Protection for working with us to achieve this goal.
 This was a top priority for my administration and I am pleased that we were able to make the Federal Inspection Service facility in Kona a reality.”

 “In fulfilling our important role protecting the border and fostering lawful travel, CBP relies on strong partnerships with stakeholders.
 This is why we are especially grateful for the commitment of Governor Ige and the people of Hawai‘i to providing adequate airport inspection facilities,” said Brian Humphrey, U.S. Customs and Border Protection, director, field operations.
 “In equal good faith, CBP is committed to providing a welcoming experience to passengers in Kona while we simultaneously protect America.”